Primarosa Chieri

-Primarosa Rinaldi de Chieri is an Italian-Argentine geneticist and physician.
+Primarosa Rinaldi de Chieri is an Argentine-Italian geneticist and physician.
 In 1965, she obtained her medical degree, from the Faculty of Medicine at the University of Buenos Aires.
 In 1978, she received a doctorate from the same university.
 She is a consultant and lecturer in genetics and serves as First Chair at the pediatrics department of UBA.
 She is also a director of the laboratory of genetic analysis at Primagen.